jessegrosjean/BikeGuide/using-bike/outline-editing.md

 * Item > Insert Item (`Command-Return`)\
   Insert a new item
 * Item > Group (`Option-Command-G`)\
   Inserts a new item above the selection.
-And then move the selection into that new item.
+And then moves the selection into that new item.